atolye15/scss-starter/docs/core/colors.md

 ### `$g-color-palettes`

-Global color palette, this is the value used in the `color-palette` function.
+Collection of the color palette.
 You can use these values with [color-palette](functions#color-palette) function as well.

 ```scss
 $g-color-palettes: (